The-going/evlproject/content/dovetail/pipeline/_index.md

                _____________________________________________
 ```

-A real-time core can base its own activities on the oob stage,
+An autonomous core can base its own activities on the oob stage,
 interposing on specific IRQ events, for delivering real-time
 capabilities to a particular set of applications.
-Meanwhile, the
+Meanwhile, the main
-main kernel operations keep going over the in-band stage
+kernel operations keep going over the in-band stage unaffected, only
-unaffected, only delayed by short preemption times for running the
+delayed by short preemption times for running the out-of-band work.
-out-of-band work.